lucasffgomes/lucasffgomes/README.md

 ## 👋 Hello, Devs!
-### I'm Lucas a I'm a software developer engineer.
-### I'm from Brazil, living in São Paulo and currently working at Gauge.
+### My name is Lucas Gomes and I'm a software developer.
+I'm from Brazil, living in São Paulo and currently working at Gauge.